-Although the rubber gasket seals out dust and is pretty comfortable, because of the broad contact the rubber has with skin, our testers found that it got quite sweaty under there.
-While dealing with sweaty goggles, we also realized that it's hard to adjust the strap for tightness while wearing the goggles, and taking off the goggles isn't always convenient when you have gloves covered in something like concrete stain, or a hat and mask on.
-That being said, these were our favorite when we needed heavy duty protection.
-We'd recommend the SolidWork Safety Goggles for people who need heavy-duty protection from dust, fumes, and impact.
+Although the rubber gasket seals out dust and is pretty comfortable, our testers found that it got quite sweaty under there because the rubber has a broad contact with skin.
+While dealing with the sweat issue, we also realized that it's hard to adjust the strap for tightness while you have these on, and removing them isn't very convenient when you're also wearing a hat, mask, or gloves possibly covered in something like a concrete stain.
+Still, these were our favorite when we needed heavy-duty protection.
+We recommend the SolidWork Safety Goggles for people who need serious protection from fumes, dust, and impact.

 As far as safety glasses go, the Kleenguard Maverick comes as a pretty standard package.
 The clear fins provide the side protection of the Maverick, which helps maintain peripheral vision, something many of the others we tested didn't.
 The temples also fit snugly under a hat or mask, whereas some of the other models were awkwardly pushed up when our testers tried to wear them with a ball cap.
 They also provided adequate impact protection, although the flatter profile takes impacts more squarely than the sport style glasses, which allow impacts more likely to deflect away.

 We wish the Maverick had a little more going for it, and while it is a serviceable pair of safety glasses, it didn't have the small features that many of the other models we tested did.
 Still, they protected our eyes and fit well with other PPE, making them a solid pair of glasses, especially under a hat.